TeamNCMC/cuisto/docs/tips-formats.md

 [This page](https://bio-formats.readthedocs.io/en/latest/supported-formats.html) summarizes the level of support of numerous file formats.
 You can see that Zeiss CZI files and Leica LIF are quite well supported, and *should* therefore work out of the box in QuPath.

 ## Zeiss CZI files
-QuPath and ABBA supports any Bio-formats supported, tiled, pyramidal images.
+QuPath and ABBA support any Bio-formats supported, tiled, pyramidal images.

 If you're in luck, adding the pyramidal CZI file to your [QuPath project](https://qupath.readthedocs.io/en/stable/docs/tutorials/projects.html) will just work.
 If it doesn't, you'll notice immediately : the tiles will be shuffled and you'll see only a part of the image instead of the whole one.
 Unfortunately I was not able to determine why this happens and did not find a way to even predict if a file will or will not work.